 Second safari in Chobe National Park (Botswana).

 Highlights: We got to see a leopard wandering by in the distance!
 And then we watched him lay in the shade under some bushes for a little while.
 That was a huge highlight of the whole trip.
 Then, late that afternoon, we took a two-hour boat tour on the Chobe River.
 We saw hippos, huge crocodiles, red lechwe, waterbucks, and we watched from just a few meters away as a couple elephants swam across the river!
-Our boat tour ended when at sun set over Namibia; our charming guide told us, "The Namibians have taken then sun, so now we must hurry home."
+Our boat tour ended when the sun set over Namibia to the West; our charming guide told us, "The Namibians have taken then sun, so now we must hurry home."

-Left Senyati camp, drove into Namibia, camped at Ngepi Camp for one night
+We left Senyati camp, drove into Namibia, and camped at Ngepi Camp for one night.

 Highlights: Ngepi camp is a strikingly beautiful oasis, and maybe the most comfortable campground we stayed in during our trip.
 We camped right on the edge of the Cubango River and heard hippos bellowing at each other all night!
 We also met Rosie and Ruby, the two big ridgeback dogs who protect Ngepi camp from lions!
 This is one place where I wish we'd stayed more than one night.